Guide to Using the pgvector PostgreSQL Extension in ServBay

 Configuring and Using pgvector

-Once you have enabled the pgvector
+Once you’ve enabled the pgvector

 extension, you can start creating and managing vector data in your database.

-Creating a Table with Vector Data
+Creating a Table to Store Vector Data

-First, you’ll need to create a table to store your vectors. pgvector
+Begin by creating a table to store your vectors. pgvector

-introduces a new data type: VECTOR(dimensions)
+provides a new data type, VECTOR(dimensions)

 , where dimensions

-is the length of each vector.
+is the dimensionality of your vectors.

 to store 3-dimensional vectors: